-- This is an example of an application of absorption costing in a non-manufacturing situation.
+• This is an example of an application of absorption costing in a non-manufacturing situation.
 Do not be put off by this.
 In an assessment you must be prepared to deal with all sorts of unfamiliar situations.
-The principles of overhead analysis that you have learned in this chapter can be applied in the same way in this non-manufacturing environment.
-Residential and Catering are the equivalent of the production cost centres that you have learned about, whereas Housekeeping and Maintenance are internal service departments whose costs will need to be reapportioned. - Maintenance does work for Housekeeping, but notice that Housekeeping does not provide any service to Maintenance.
+The principles of overhead analysis that you have

+• Maintenance does work for Housekeeping, but notice that Housekeeping does not provide any service to Maintenance.
 Therefore, in part (b), if you apportion the total of Maintenance first, including the appropriate charge to Housekeeping, you can then apportion the new total for Housekeeping straight to the departments which deal directly with customers, that is, Residential and Catering.